Critical Appraisal Tools (CATs)

 About the contributors

-Quan Nha Hong is an assistant professor at the School of Rehabilitation at Université de Montréal.
+Quan Nha Hong is an assistant professor at the School of Rehabilitation at Université de Montréal and researcher at Centre for Interdisciplinary Research in Rehabilitation of Greater Montreal (CRIR).
 She is an occupational therapist with research training in clinical sciences (MSc, Université de Sherbrooke), health technology assessment and management (MSc, Université de Montréal), and family medicine and primary care (PhD, McGill University).
 She also completed a postdoctoral training at the Evidence for Policy and Practice Information and Co-ordinating Centre (EPPI-Centre) and the Institut national d’excellence en santé et en services sociaux (INESSS).
 She is interested in systematic reviews, knowledge synthesis methods, mixed methods research, quality appraisal, evidence-based practice, and health technology assessment.

-Julien Bouix-Picasso is a doctoral candidate in a joint international PhD (cotutelle) in nursing (Université de Montréal – UdeM) and in public health at the Laboratoire Éducations et Pratiques en Santé (UR 3412, Université Sorbonne Paris Nord).
-He holds a doctoral scholarship from the French Military Health Service and the Research Chair in Innovative Nursing Practices (FSI, UdeM).
+Julien Bouix-Picasso completed a doctorate in a joint international PhD (cotutelle) in nursing (Université de Montréal – UdeM) and in public health at the Laboratoire Éducations et Pratiques en Santé (UR 3412, Université Sorbonne Paris Nord).
+He held a doctoral scholarship from the French Military Health Service and the Research Chair in Innovative Nursing Practices (FSI, UdeM).
 He is a nurse anaesthetist at the École du Val-de-Grâce in Paris.
 He has clinical training in anaesthesia and burn critical care as well as in health pedagogy (M.P.H, Université Sorbonne Paris Nord).
 He is interested in knowledge synthesis, mixed methods, appropriation of technologies, patient learning, nursing interventions and advanced practice.

 CATevaluation is supported by the Canadian Institutes of Health Research (CIHR-IRSC), le Fonds de recherche du Québec – Santé (FRQS), and the Method Development Component of the Quebec SPOR Support Unit.
 The component aims to meet the needs of researchers, patients, clinicians and managers for advanced methods (methodological and technical approaches) for the planning, conduct and evaluation of patient-oriented research.
 The Method Development Component is located in the Department of Family Medicine at McGill University.